From Typewriters to AI: The Evolution of Professional Writing Tools

 AI Writing Assistants: The Current Revolution

-AI changed writing tools completely around 2020.
-Instead of just checking spelling against a dictionary, AI understands context, tone, and intent.
+AI changed writing tools completely around 2020, and the pace has only accelerated since.
+Instead of just checking spelling against a dictionary, AI now understands context, tone, and intent.
 It knows the difference between "your" and "you're" based on how you're using it in a sentence, not just whether you spelled it right.
+By 2026, these systems have become genuinely conversational partners in the writing process.

-Modern AI keyboards do more than correct mistakes.
-They suggest better word choices, adjust your tone for different situations, and even help you write complete sentences from just a few words.
-The technology learns from how you write and adapts to your style.
+Modern AI keyboards do far more than correct mistakes.
+They suggest better word choices, adjust your tone for different audiences, and help you write complete sentences from just a few words.
+Today's tools go further still — they understand the full context of a conversation, draft follow-up responses, and even flag when your message might be misread as aggressive or unclear before you hit send.

 What makes current AI writing tools different: